Establishing significance of gravitational-wave signals from a single observatory in the PyCBC offline search: Going beyond the edge of the noise distribution

 \subsection{Ranking for false alarm rate calculation}

 The ranking statistic we use to compare events is based on the ratio of the expected rate density of signals to an empirically measured noise rate density~\citep{Davies:2020tsx}.
-For coincident triggers, this takes the form (Equation 16 of~\citep{Davies:2020tsx});
+For coincident \inserted{events}, this takes the form (Equation 16 of~\citep{Davies:2020tsx});

-The constituent parts of the ranking statistic are: \begin{itemize} \item $A_{N\{d\}}$ is the allowed ($\left(N_{\textrm{detectors}}-1\right)$-dimensional) time window for coincidences in each detector combination. \item $r_{di}(\hat{\rho})$ is the expected rate density of triggers in template $i$ and detector $d$ at reweighted \ac{SNR} $\hat{\rho}$. \item $\p(\vec{\Omega}|S)$ is the probability of a signal having the extrinsic parameters, $\vec\Omega$, of the trigger (time difference, phase difference, amplitude ratio) given by prior histograms obtained through a Monte Carlo calculation. \item $\p(\vec{\Omega}|N)$ is the same probability given a noise distribution, which is assumed to be constant. \item $R_{\sigma,i}$ is (the log of) network sensitive volume for a given template and triggered detector network, which is proportional to the expected rate of signals, normalised compared to a reference network. {$R_{\sigma,i} \equiv 3 \left( \log \sigma_{{\rm min}, i} - \log \overline{\sigma}_{HL, i} \right)$} where $\sigma_{{\rm min}, i}$ is the minimum sensitivity to template $i$ over detectors in the triggered network, and $\overline{\sigma}_{HL, i}$ is the reference sensitivity, for which we use the median network sensitivity to that template in the \ac{HL} detector network.
-The reference sensitivity is kept the same for all detector combinations in order to ensure that the ranking statistic is comparable over different triggered network configurations. \end{itemize}
+The constituent parts of the ranking statistic are: \begin{itemize} \item $A_{N\{d\}}$ is the allowed ($\left(N_{\textrm{detectors}}-1\right)$-dimensional) time window for coincidences in each detector combination. \item $r_{di}(\hat{\rho})$ is the \inserted{measured} rate density of triggers in template $i$ and detector $d$ at reweighted \ac{SNR} $\hat{\rho}$~\citep{Nitz:2017svb}. \inserted{The measured rate density is that of all triggers, rather than of noise triggers only, and so could include a slight bias from the inclusion of signal triggers, this bias will be naturally very small as the vast majority of triggers will come from noise.
+To mitigate this bias, we remove triggers within a 0.1s window of the highest $\hat\rho$ triggers before calculation of the trigger rate density.} \item $\p(\vec{\Omega}|S)$ is the probability of a signal having the extrinsic parameters, $\vec\Omega$, of the \inserted{event} (time difference, phase difference, amplitude ratio) given by prior histograms obtained through a Monte Carlo calculation. \item $\p(\vec{\Omega}|N)$ is the same probability given a noise distribution, which is assumed to be constant. \item $R_{\sigma,i}$ is (the log of) network sensitive volume for a given template and triggered detector network, which is proportional to the expected rate of signals, normalised compared to a reference network. {$R_{\sigma,i} \equiv 3 \left( \log \sigma_{{\rm min}, i} - \log \overline{\sigma}_{HL, i} \right)$} \inserted{where $\sigma_i$ is the expected \ac{SNR} of a signal with the same parameters as template $i$ directly overhead at a distance of 1\,Mpc~\citep{Brown:2004vh}. $\sigma_{{\rm min}, i}$ is where we take the minimum over detectors in the triggered network, and $\overline{\sigma}_{HL, i}$ is the reference sensitivity, for which we use the minimum over detectors of the median $\sigma$ for triggers from template $i$ in the \ac{HL} detector network.} The reference sensitivity is kept the same for all detector combinations in order to ensure that the ranking statistic is comparable over different triggered network configurations. \end{itemize}